-The Office of the Chief Coroner for Ontario (OCCO) through the comprehensive review process of the Deaths Under Five Committee (DU5C) and the Paediatric Death Review Committee (PDRC) has identified trends over recent years which feature bed-sharing as a significant factor in Sudden Unexpected Death in Infancy (SUDI).
+The Office of the Chief Coroner for Ontario (OCCO) through the comprehensive review process of the Deaths Under Five Committee (DU5C) and the Paediatric Death Review Committee (PDRC) has identified trends over recent years which feature bedsharing as a significant factor in Sudden Unexpected Death in Infancy (SUDI).

-The OCCO acknowledges and has learned through continuous research and stakeholder meetings that the information and literature regarding bed- sharing is not without controversy.
+The OCCO acknowledges and has learned through continuous research and stakeholder meetings that the information and literature regarding bed-sharing is not without controversy.
 Parents and caregivers are consistently being given conflicting information and advice by friends, family and even health care providers regarding safe sleeping practices at a very vulnerable and often stressful time in their lives.

-Literature produced by advocacy groups around the world promoting breastfeeding is easily referenced on the internet and sends very strong and emotional messages regarding the benefits of bed sharing with respect to breastfeeding.
+Literature produced by advocacy groups around the world promoting breastfeeding is easily referenced on respect to breastfeeding.
 One such message reads, "Make it easy at night time.
 Your baby will need to breastfeed during the night.
-Worldwide and throughout history mothers have found that breastfeeding has been made easier at night by taking their babies into bed with them and feeding lying down; they say that they rest better this way and it can make night feeds a real pleasure."
-1
+Worldwide and throughout history mothers have found that breastfeeding has been made easier at night by taking their babies into bed with them and feeling lying down; they say that they rest better this way and it can make night feeds a real pleasure."

 A further example, "There are many ways of cosleeping.
-Some mothers keep their babies in bed with them all the time....Cosleeping can be a safe and warm way to parent babies".2
+Some mothers keep their babies in bed with them all the time...Cosleeping can be a safe and warm way to parent babies."

 The scientific literature and the field of research on the topic often add to the challenge of clarifying the risks of bed sharing.
-"Breast feeding and co-sleeping, including breast feeding in the context of bedsharing, are often mutually reinforcing and constitute an integrated system.....the choice to breast feed leads, in many cases, to increased bedsharing behaviour ... which increases breastfeeding frequency and extends duration of breast feeding in months."
-Bedsharing outcomes "are best conceptualized as falling along a benefit-risks continuum, with degree of risk or protection from sudden infant death syndrome (SIDS) being determined by the presence or absence of breast feeding behaviour and independent adverse risk factors."3
+"Breast feeding and co-sleeping, including breast feeding in the context of bedsharing, are often mutually reinforcing and constitute an integrated system...the choice to breast feed leads, in many cases, to increased bedsharing behaviour...which increases breastfeeding frequency and extends duration of breast feeding in months."
+Bedsharing outcomes "are best conceptualized as falling along a benefit-risks continuum, with degree of risk or protection from sudden infant death syndrome (SIDS) being determined by the presence or absence of breast feeding behaviour and independent adverse risk factors."